cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   ans: no bacause it have object is created in a oprator too.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+   ans: no because case#1 is created a new object r7 so when use r7++ the value doesn't sent to r3
+        but in case#2 r7 call r3 so when use r7++ the value sent to r3.

+napatsawan somsuk 579611017

 ## Expected Output: